devonfw/extension-pack-vscode/README.md

       "parser": "typescript"
     }
     ```
-    - Last but not least, the prettier config can be also included in every JavaScript/TypeScript project inside the `package.json` file adding its own key:
+    - Last but not least, the prettier configuration can be also included in every JavaScript/TypeScript project inside the `package.json` file adding its own key:
     ```json
     "prettier": {
       "singleQuote": true,